ivansarno/ivansarno.github.io/src/about.markdown

 My master thesis consists of porting the reference code of the recently standardized Kyber and Di lithium post-quantum encryption algorithms to Risc-V, and the design and implementation on FPGA of an accelerator for polynomial operations.
 The accelerator was developed using the SystemVerilog language and the Vivado suite, targeting resource-limited devices.

+**PhD at the University of Grenoble Alpes**

+In September 2024, I started my PhD at the University of Grenoble Alpes, working at the CEA List/Leti of Grenoble and TIMA laboratories.
+The topic of my research is "Secure Hardware/Software Implementation of Post-
+Quantum Cryptography on RISC-V Platforms".

 Self Learning
 -------------